a. Size: the glass should hold at least 14 ounces. Anything else is too small and probably best for shots of tequila or other medicinal purposes.

 Now you have all the information you need to purchase the right glassware.
 If interested, my favorite glass is the Riedel Vinum Sangiovese/Chianti Classico glass.
 I use it at home 90% of the time.
 It fits all the above criteria perfectly; it’s also a beautifully designed and elegant glass.
 Finally, in a perfect world you would five wine glasses, all made by Riedel (no, they aren’t paying me for writing this—but they probably should):

 2. White and light reds: Vinum Sangiovese/Chianti Classico glass

 3. Pinot Noir and Burgundy: Vinum Pinot Noir glass

 5. Dessert and fortified wines: Overture Red Wine glass

 Glassware should always be washed and polished the next day after use—when you’re SOBER.
-Trying to pound your way through several dozen glasses at the end of the night of a big dinner party is not only asking for trouble, it’s inviting bodily injury.
+Trying to quickly work your way through several dozen glasses at the end of the night of a big dinner party is not only asking for trouble, it’s inviting bodily injury.
 I have a lovely scar on the first knuckle of my left pinky finger as evidence from the night I snapped the stem of a Champagne flute in half while polishing the glass, embedding part of it into said finger.
 A memorable trip to the emergency room followed.
-Remember: play hard--but play smart and play safe.
+Remember: play hard, but play smart--and play safe.
 Cheers!